chrvill/chrvill.github.io/_posts/2023-12-28-Rendering_a_rotating_black_hole.markdown

 \end{equation}
 $$

 in Cartesian coordinates.
-So we first have to convert the velocity vector $\vb{v}$ from BL coordinates to Cartesian coordinates.
+So we first have to convert the velocity vector $\vec{v}$ from BL coordinates to Cartesian coordinates.
 From Appendix \ref{sec: coordinate_transformation} we know that the components of the velocity vector in Cartesian components are

 $$
 \begin{align*}